 Sandwich Belt conveyors allow the most direct haulage path from deep open pit mines and from underground excavation projects.
 A high capacity, high lift system can most certainly handle the severe haulage requirements.

-Once such system conveyed hard primary crushed rock (250 mm minus) along the steep mine wall, directly out of the pit.
-This substantially reduced the truck haulage requirements of that mine, displacing nearly ten, large, 240 ton trucks from the severest of haulage duties (the slow, high power, continuous climb to the surface).
+One such system conveyed hard primary crushed rock (250 mm minus) along the steep mine wall, directly out of the pit.
+This substantially reduced the truck haulage requirements of that mine, displacing ten, 240 ton trucks from the severest of haulage duties (the slow, high power, continuous climb to the surface).

 As important as it is to eliminate the associated pollution and accident potential, minimizing of total excavation for the ore recovered is also important.
 The Sandwich Belt system requires no additional excavation.
 Conventional conveyors, though nearly equally efficient to the Sandwich belt conveyor, do require additional excavation and/or additional transfer points because of the limited slope capability.